ramyamut/E3-Pose/README.md

 The full article describing this method is available at:

-**E3-Pose: Symmetry-Aware Rigid Pose Estimation in Fetal Brain MRI** \
+**Equivariant Symmetry-Aware Head Pose Estimation for Fetal MRI** \
-Muthukrishnan, Billot, Gagoski, Soldatelli, Grant, Golland
+Muthukrishnan, Lee, Grant, Adalsteinsson, Gagoski, Billot, Golland

 ---
 ### Installation